nanoc/nanoc.app/content/doc/identifiers-and-patterns.md

 Glob patterns are strings that contain wildcard characters.
 An example of a glob pattern is `/projects/*.md`.
 Globs are commonplace in Unix-like environments.

-Glob patterns are the default in nanoc 4.
+Glob patterns are the default in Nanoc 4.

-For glob patterns, nanoc supports the following wildcards:
+For glob patterns, Nanoc supports the following wildcards:

 `*`
 : Matches any file or directory name.
 Does not cross directory boundaries.
 For example, `/projects/*.md` matches `/projects/nanoc.md`, but not `/projects/cri.adoc` nor `/projects/nanoc/about.md`.